masai-school/full-stack-dev/course/week_5/day_1/w5_day_1_coding2.md

 ## More HackerRank Problems!

-There is only one way of getting better a solving problems!
-So solve some more!
+There is only one way of getting better at solving problems, it's solving more problems!

 1. [https://www.hackerrank.com/challenges/diagonal-difference/problem](https://www.hackerrank.com/challenges/diagonal-difference/problem)